tobijegede/jegede-portfolio/blackinpittsburgh.md

 This visualization seems to suffer from the paradox of being so simple that it becomes unclear, similar to the "simple, unclear bar chart" from the Crafting for Clarity chapter of "Good Charts".

+It is also unclear what year the data displayed is from, as it is not listed in the title of the chart nor is it clearly highlighted in the related article.
+It is assumed that the  data is from 2019, given that this was the year in which the newspaper article was written.

 ### Question 2: Who is the primary audience for this tool?
 Do you think this visualization is effective for reaching that audience?
 Why or why not? *

+The primary audience for this tool is likely Pittsburgh residents who are not already aware of the disparties that exist in the city.
+Generally, I think this visualization is effective at reaching the audience because it presents the diff